punctum-im/protocol-old/README.md

 It comprises of three parts:

 - The Euphony Protocol, the protocol that powers the project;
-- The Bubble server, the refference implementation of a server
+- Drywall, the refference implementation of a server
 - [name undecided], the official web client

 The Euphony Project is still heavily WIP.
 Some things may be missing or not explained well enough.
 If you find any inconsistency, please make a new issue on the GitHub repository.